RomainMazB/octobercms-bootstrap-boilerplate/README.md

 Then, follow this quick steps:

-1. Launch a terminal from the `romainmazb-tailwindcss-boilerplate` directory
+1. Launch a terminal from the `bootstrap-boilerplate` directory
 2. Run `npm install` to install **the boilerplate dependencies**.
-3. Then go to the `blank-src` directory and launch again `npm install`, this will install **your theme dependencies**, for now just the ones required by October, PostCSS and TailwindCSS.
+3. Then go to the `blank-src` directory and launch again `npm install`, this will install **your theme dependencies**, for now just the ones required by October, PostCSS and Bootstrap.
-4. Go back to the `romainmazb-tailwindcss-boilerplate` directory and run npm run watch` to run the development server with hot reload.
+4. Go back to the `bootstrap-boilerplate` directory and run npm run watch` to run the development server with hot reload.
 5. Since a new blank theme were created, go to the October backend settings and activate your new theme.
 5. The best and my favorite part: ***Have fun with coding!***